A Fraser Island Day Trip is the best way to explore the largest sand island in the world!

 With a speckled past and many different stories about how the island was founded, Fraser Island is now a popular vacation destination.

-I have put together this ultimate guide with everything you need to know about a Fraser Island Day Trip including where to visit, what tours to take and a little idea on just how much a trip to Fraser Island is going to set you back.
+I have put together this ultimate guide with everything you need to know about a Fraser Island day tour including where to visit, what tours to take, and what to expect when you arrive on the island.

-The closest towns to Fraser Island would be Rainbow Beach, Hervey Bay or Tin Can Bay, all very popular destinations for people to stay if they’re not staying on the island itself.
+The closest towns to Fraser Island would be Rainbow Beach, Hervey Bay, and Tin Can Bay, all very popular destinations for people to stay if they’re not staying on the island itself.

 From Inskip, you’ll board one of the many ferries and take the short, 10-minute journey to the island.

 Considering the amount of time you’re on the ferry and the distance you travel, the Fraser Island Ferry is pretty expensive.